MollyZhang/AlphaGoPolicyNet/README.md

 ####06/05/2016
-with a softmax network at 361x361 with no hidden layer, trained for 60 epoch without parameter tuning, I got a 3.5% validation accuracy.
+with a softmax network at 361x361 with no hidden layer and 1000 games, trained for 60 epoch without parameter tuning, I got a 3.5% validation accuracy.

+####06/06/2016
+with network at 361x361x361 with 3000 games, I got a higher 4.0% accuracy